 How Much Money Can You Make From Blogging?

 The potential income is different for every blog, so there isn’t a simple answer to this question.
-It depends on your level of commitment, your dedication, and persistence.
+It depends on your level of commitment, dedication, and persistence.

 The truth is, most bloggers make zero, zip, and nada.